deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 Contracts which control user funds, the accounting of delegation and slashing are fully _upgradeable_ and this can lead to _loss of user funds_ and _loss of unclaimed yield_.

-Single strategy contracts that hold the _Staker_ funds can be paused immediately by pausers registered in the `PauserRegistry` contract.
-Pausing can lead to temporary loss of access to funds, the [Community Council (9/13)](#security-council) can remove the pause immediately if misused.
+Single strategy contracts that hold the _Staker's_ funds can be paused immediately by pausers registered in the `PauserRegistry` contract.
+Pausing can lead to temporary loss of access to funds, the [Community Council (9/13)](#security-council) however can resume the pause immediately if misused.

 Rewards committed by _AVSs_ to the `RewardsCoordinator` contract are distributed to _Operators_ and _Stakers_ via a merkle tree root posted by the `RewardsUpdater` role owner, which computes eligibility for each restaker and operator based on their stake and AVS rewards specification.
-If the `RewardsUpdater` is compromised, the rewards can be distributed to the wrong accounts, which leads to _loss of unclaimed yield_.
+If the account that holds the `RewardsUpdater` role is compromised, the rewards can be distributed to the wrong accounts, which leads to _loss of unclaimed yield_.

 > Upgradeability score: High

 ## Autonomy

-The Eigenlayer protocol does not rely on a single _Operator_, nor on a single _AVS_ to work, thus the overall _Dependency_ risk is _low_.
-However, single _AVSs_ or _Operators_ can impose risks for the respective counterparties.
+The Eigenlayer protocol does not rely on a single _Operator_, nor on a single _AVS_ to work since it is a market place that brings those parties together.
+Thus the overall _Dependency_ risk is _low_.
+However, single _AVSs_ or _Operators_ can impose risks to the respective counterparties.

 The [Dependencies](#dependencies) section goes into more detail about risks potentially coming from _AVSs_ and _Operators_.